Chimera (mythology): Hypothesis about origin

 Pliny the Elder cited Ctesias and quoted Photius identifying the Chimera with an area of permanent gas vents that still may be found by hikers on the Lycian Way in southwest Turkey.
 Called in Turkish, Yanartaş (flaming rock), the area contains some two dozen vents in the ground, grouped in two patches on the hillside above the Temple of Hephaestus approximately 3 km north of Çıralı, near ancient Olympos, in Lycia.
 The vents emit burning methane thought to be of metamorphic origin.
 The fires of these were landmarks in ancient times and were used for navigation by sailors.

 The Neo-Hittite Chimera from Carchemish, dated 850–750 BC, which is now housed in the Museum of Anatolian Civilizations, is believed to be a basis for the Greek legend.
 It differs, however, from the Greek version in that a winged body of a lioness also has a human head rising from her shoulders.

 Use for Chinese mythological creatures

 Some western scholars of Chinese art, starting with Victor Segalen, use the word "chimera" generically to refer to winged leonine or mixed species quadrupeds, such as bixie, tianlu, and even qilin.

 In popular culture

+The term, and often the general concept, has been adopted by various works of popular culture, and chimeras of differing description can be found in contemporary works of fantasy and science fiction.

+In Heraldry, the Chimera is shown to have the head and front legs of lion, the head of a goat emerging from its back with parts of its center body being a goat as well, the hindquarters of a dragon, and a snake-headed tail.